 4. She reported me to the teacher

-ha-ha… no school girl likes being reported to the teacher, not even by her best friend.
-Whether the offence was life threatening or not, it’s much better if the teacher found out on her own.
+Ha-ha… no school girl likes being reported to the teacher, not even by her best friend.
+Whether the offense was life-threatening or not, it’s much better if the teacher found out on her own.
 If you are the one doing the reporting then you will have a quarrel.

 5. She doesn’t corporate with the rest